PivotalServicesOss/aspnet_bootstrap_cloudfoundry_extensions/README.md

 SetSpn -L <domain\service_account_name>
 ```

-**Note: You should have elevated privileges to execute the above command.
+**NOTE: You should have elevated privileges to execute the above command.
 Eventually this should be executed part of the deployment pipeline, for each application**

 ### Base features (Ioc)
 - Install package [PivotalServices.AspNet.Replatform.Cf.Base](https://www.nuget.org/packages/PivotalServices.AspNet.Replatform.Cf.Base)